AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 If the limits are still empty, you will just get the same amount of `lz-agEUR` back.
 You can check the current limits on the app [bridge page](https://app.angle.money/bridges-agEUR).

+{% hint style="info" %}
+The example here is for Optimism, but it works the same on any chain where Angle Bridging system is live.
+{% endhint %}

 ## Funds required to pay for bridge transaction fees

 When bridging from a network to another, you need enough gas token on the origin chain to pay for bridge transactions **both on the origin and destination chains**.

-For example, if you bridge from Polygon to Ethereum mainnet, where tx fees are higher, you will need more MATIC than usual on Polygon to pay for the transactions.
+For example, if you bridge from Polygon to Ethereum mainnet, where transaction fees are higher, you will need more MATIC than usual on Polygon to pay for the transactions.

-If you don't have enough funds, the transaction might revert or you could get an `internal JSON RPC` error.
+If you do not have enough funds, the transaction might revert or you could get an `internal JSON RPC` error displayed on the Angle app.

 {% hint style="info" %}
 For example, with a gas price of 100 you will need ~0.03 gas token (ETH, MATIC, ...) on the origin chain to pay for the transaction.⁣